gafusion/EFIT/INSTALL.rst

     make
     make test

-This will work on Ubuntu (20.04 and possibly older verions) as long as the following packages have been installed (call apt-get to install)::
+This will work on Ubuntu (18.04 and 20.04) as long as the following packages have been installed (call apt-get to install)::
     git (optional)
     build-essential
     cmake
     gfortran
+    libblas-dev or libopenblas-dev (or libopenblas-serial-dev)
+    liblapack-dev or libopenblas-dev (or libopenblas-serial-dev) (16.04 and older requires non-standard CMake and gfortran versions)

 It will also work on Mac with similar libraries (TO DO: list) (can be obtained with brew install)